Have you ever wanted to visit the Panama Canal? Is it on your bucket list?

 The Panama Canal was incredibly impressive, but the excursion was boring.
 It was overpriced for what we actually did; however, I was able to check this wonder of the world from my bucket list.
 Seriously, if you have been through a locks system on a boat before, it was not that thrilling.

-Ecotourism and Friendly Costa Rica
+Ecotourism in Friendly Costa Rica

 We rode through the dense forests to our destination.
 People of all ages and sizes were part of the group, which made me a little more relaxed.
 I was comforted by the guests in line telling me how easy and fun it was.
 Many of them were older than myself so that gave me the reassurance I so desperately needed.

-Beautiful and HIstoric Belize
+Beautiful and Historic Belize

 Following our day in Costa Rica, we had another day at sea.
 On day six, we docked in gorgeous Belize.
 Here, Peyton and I chose to tour the ancient ruins of Altun Ha, a Mayan site from around 150 BC.
 Our guide was hospitable and made the educational part of the tour most exciting with her recounts of the historic days in Belize.

 Post-Cruise Everglades Adventure

-After disembarking, we began the post-cruise Carnival excursion to the Everglades at Holiday Park, Florida.
-For only a few dollars more than just getting to the airport, we could participate in a fun excursion and kill time before our flight.
-The tour also brought our luggage along and dropped us at the airport when it was over.
+After disembarking, we began our post-cruise Carnival excursion to the Everglades at Holiday Park, Florida.
+For only a few dollars more than just getting to the airport, we found that we could participate in a fun excursion and kill time before our flight.
+The tour also brought our luggage along and dropped us at the airport when the Everglades tour was over.

 The Everglades were far more impressive than I had ever imagined and the flowers, unforgettable.
 The park also offered an on-site alligator show that allowed us to get up close and personal with the gators.
 I highly recommend adding this post-cruise tour if you have the time.

 All Good Things Must Come to an End

-The impressive spa was wonderful and the spa services were worthwhile and worth the splurge.
-Miracle’s casino was paying out money in decent amounts, something you do not always witness on a cruise ship.
-Peyton would like to add that the teen club was top notch and kept her very entertained.
+The impressive spa was wonderful and the spa services were worth the splurge.
+The Carnival Miracle’s casino was paying out money in decent amounts, something you do not always witness on a cruise ship.
+Peyton would like to add that the teen club was top-notch and kept her very entertained.

 I am glad that I chose a Panama Canal cruise as a way to see this bucket list destination.
-Though the port fees are high for this cruise, it was well worth it.
-Is the Panama Canal one of your bucket list items?
+Though the port fees are high for this cruise, it was worth every penny.

 My Carnival Miracle Cruise Ship Photo Gallery: